JakeGWater/vpifg.com/source/theory.rst

     Raw
-        Raw requires that all original footage is shot in that cameras RAW format at 10-bit color depth or higher, and written using a relatively high-quality compression and colorspace.
+        Raw requires that all original footage is shot in that cameras RAW format at 10-bit color depth or higher, and written using a relatively high-quality compression and color-space.
         Raw footage should only be re-encoded in a lossless format to-and-from ACES.

     Live